JKirchartz/jkirchartz.github.com/_drafts/unpublished-remember_mailto.md

     mailto:user@example.com,user2@example.com?cc=user3@example.com&bcc=user4@example.com

 Since this is a URI it has to be URI encoded so: `%20` for space, `%3F` for question mark, and so on...
-Also, a `To` address is completely unneccessary!
+(AFAIK iPhone is the only device to have a problem with this- urls in the body shouldn't be url encoded) Also, a `To` address is completely unneccessary!
 You're not going to know who to send it to now, are ya?
 So it's a short hop to making something like this